wesleybeckner/data_science_foundations/docs/solutions/SOLN_S5_Unsupervised_Learning.md

 Using the wine data, select any number of the first principal components and attemp to predict density for the red wine data.

-Consider that the maximum number of principal components are:
+Consier that the maximum number of principal components are:

 ```python